0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 Author: DancingEyebrows
 From Unity Asset Store*

-There are a pharmacy and a daggers' shop that give you pills (XP) and daggers (for better shots).
+There are a pharmacy and a dagger shop that give you pills (XP) and daggers (for better shots).

 ![Image hutte et gobelins](images_readme/batiments.png)

-## How play
+## How to play
 See releases to play.
-You can simply start the executable.
+You can simply download the .zip, open your architecture's directory and start the executable.

 #### Commands :
 go ahead / go back : arrows up and down

-turn right/letf : arrows right/left
+turn right/left : arrows right/left

-Ctrl : shot
+Ctrl : throw a dagger
+--> maybe a problem with macos because Ctrl + arrow right/left will change your desk.
+I plan to fix this.

 Space : jump